How to Make Smoked Turkey Gravy

 Still have questions?
 Visit our store at 140 W Main Street in New Holland, PA or call us at (717) 355-0779 for help with your outdoor cooking questions.
 We carry everything you need to cook outdoors, but more importantly, we have personal experience in smoking and grilling and are happy to help you overcome your cooking challenges free of charge.

-Reserve Your Nicholas Breed Heritage Turkeys Now
+Seasonally Available: Nicholas Breed Heritage Turkeys

 Fossil Farms’ Nicholas Breed Turkeys are exceptionally juicy and tender, a delicious alternative to conventional turkeys raised on factory farms.